 What is up with the Chancellor's eyebrows?
 Thunderbirds was so eighties...

-Do we have a right to judge Tiger Woods?
-Should I care about what he has done in his personal life?
-Morally, he does not have a leg to stand on and I am not here to condone adultery.
+orally, he does not have a leg to stand on and I am not here to condone adultery.
 However, he's a professional sportsman and that is what he is known for.
 Why is it that he is having to take time off from the golf circuit because of the public backlash when politicians, movie stars, singers and even religious leaders can get on with their professional lives after their skeletons are unleashed?
 Surely some of them have more responsibility as moral examples than Tiger Woods?
 Then there are the celebrities who make immoral decisions in their field of profession - the multitude of politicians who lie and also sports personalities who cheat in their game.
 Even this year, there was the Renault scandal with a driver trying to throw a race, the rugby player who faked a bleeding face injury and France's controversial entry into the World Cup.
 I think we should give Tiger a break - glass houses, throwing stones and all that.